Power Trip (band): History

 In a March 2021 interview with Los Angeles Times, the surviving members of Power Trip stated that they were unsure of the band's future, but did not rule out the possibility of continuing in Gale's memory.
 Lead guitarist Blake Ibanez commented, "We do want to continue to play music together; we just are not sure what that looks like at this time."

 On December 1, 2023, the surviving members of Power Trip played a secret surprise set at The Mohawk in Austin, Texas with Fugitive's Seth Gilmore on vocals.
 On February 20, 2024, the band announced they would be playing several shows in 2024, starting with the No Values Festival in June, with Gilmore returning on vocals.
 They also embarked on their first tour in over five years as a direct support for Pantera's early 2025 European tour.
 This caused some criticism towards Power Trip, as late vocalist Riley Gale had stated in 2017 his views against Pantera vocalist Phil Anselmo and refusal to tour with Superjoint, following Anselmo's allegations of Nazism and racism stemming from his controversial 2016 tribute show to Dimebag Darrell.
-Blake Ibanez announced in November 2025 that there will be a new Power Trip album in 2026.
+Blake Ibanez announced in November 2025 that there would be a new Power Trip album in 2026.
+In March 2026, it was announced that the band was signed to Blue Grape Music and plans to release their new album later in the year or in 2027.

+On April 1, 2026, Power Trip were announced and scheduled to appear at Dark Mofo in Tasmania, Australia.